 Join the Islanders – Watch the Carnival Parade of Troupes in The Valley:

 The beginning of August is Carnival month in Anguilla, where locals wear colorful costumes representing their community and traditional background.
-They vibrantly dance (and drink) through the streets of their island, so if you are visiting Anguilla in the beginning of August, you have to stop by and watch this truly unique cultural show full of music and bright costumes.
+They vibrantly dance (and drink) through the streets of their island, so if you are visiting Anguilla at the beginning of August, you have to stop by and watch this truly unique cultural show full of music and bright costumes.

 To get a true sense of the traditional Carnival preparations, we went to see a parade team get ready for the big day.
 I have seen many Carnivals in the BVIs, though I never realized the work that goes on behind the scenes.
 One of the travel writers of our group, Rachel, even volunteered to dress up and join a troupe.
 Later in the afternoon, we spent a couple of hours watching the Carnival and taking photos of the beautiful men and women of Anguilla.